Planning your Bulb Garden

 We get a lot of e-mail from people wanting to receive tulips in April.
-Wild about those beautiful flowers in the garden of their neighbours they run to our shop hoping to create their own little paradise within two weeks.
+Wild about those beautiful flowers in the garden of their neighbors they run to our shop hoping to create their own little paradise within two weeks.
 Alas, tulips, like all spring flowering bulbs, have to be planted in autumn.
 But April is not such a bad time to order your spring flowering bulbs.
 Planning is also about combining.
 Take a good look at your garden today and picture what you could add next season.

 The 3 step approach